Data Analytics & IT

 Even after decades of access to Medicare claims data, the jury is still out on the benefits of using these data for benchmarking for the purpose of determining compliance risk.
 In fact, there should always be a healthy amount of skepticism about benchmarking your practice against any outside data set.
 Who are those physicians against you you are being compared to anyway?
 What is the culture of the organization?
 How much data are missing?
 What are their goals and objectives?
 And the questions go on.

 In this Quickinar™ we will explore the general concept of benchmarking and then take a deeper dive into to benefits and risks of using the Medicare claims database to benchmark your providers.
-More details on this and our upcoming webinars below.

 Understanding the Crosswalks for the 2023 E&M Guidelines